Here’s the deal on Clematis flower care! The Clematis vine – is a gorgeous plant in any garden.

 Clematis viticella – Italian clematis.
 Small clusters of rose-purple flowers with yellow stamens.
 Seeds may self-sow.
 Flowers of the variety kermesina, Kermes clematis, are wine red.

 Some species may or may not be herbaceous, depending on climate and cultural conditions.
-When they die back, they grow up in spring from a woody rootstock and flower in summer or later.
+When they die back, they grow up in spring from old wood rootstock and flower in summer or later.
 Where growth is not winter-killed, prune to living wood in March.

 Clematis crispa – Marsh or curly clematis is a Southern native but has been grown with care in Maine.
 It bears slim, nodding, blue-purple flowers in midsummer.